Best Time to Visit Canada

 Canada in autumn (September-November)

 Early autumn offers mild days and fewer crowds, as well as the vivid spectacle of fall colours – from the golden yellows of the west to the scarlet maple forests of the east.
-Salmon spawning attracts grizzly and black bears to rivers and estuaries, while late autumn signals the return of polar bears to Churchill where large numbers gather, waiting for Hudson Bay to freeze over.
+Salmon spawning attracts grizzly and black bears to rivers and estuaries in BC, while late autumn signals the return of polar bears to Churchill where large numbers gather, waiting for Hudson Bay to freeze over.

 Canada in winter (December-February)

 Winter snowfalls transforms alpine resorts like Whistler in British Columbia and Banff in Alberta into skiing meccas.
 Wilderness lovers can escape into the backcountry, dog-sledding or snow-shoeing in the Yukon or Northwest Territories where there is an excellent chance of witnessing the aurora borealis.
 Winter sports enthusiasts can also explore Ontario, Québec or the snow-covered Rockies.

 Average daily temperatures in Toronto range from a high of around 22°C in July to -4°C in January.
 Quebec City has a more extreme range, while Newfoundland’s maritime climate moderates the summer highs.
 Over in West Canada, Vancouver has average daily temperatures of 17°C in July and 3°C in January.
 Calgary, meanwhile, ranges from around 16°C to -9°C.